dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

    * Note that you no longer need to run the `dbt deps` command when your environment starts.
 This step was previously required during initialization.
 However, you should still run `dbt deps` if you make any changes to your `packages.yml` file.

 4. After installation, [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.
 For example, execute `dbt compile`, to compile a project using dbt Cloud and confirm that it works.
-   * If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.
+   * If you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need a [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file locally on your machine.

 </TabItem>